Gionee: History

 In August 2016, Gionee India introduced their plans to build a manufacturing plant in India.
 At the same time, Gionee introduced its first Made in India smartphone with the introduction of the F103 model.
 The model was manufactured in a Foxconn plant in Sri City, Andhra Pradesh.
 In November 2018, it was reported that chairman Liu Lirong lost over US$144 million to gambling in a casino.
 On 10 December 2018, the Shenzhen Intermediate People's Court accepted the bankruptcy liquidation application filed by Huaxing Bank against Gionee.

-In 2019, Gionee India was acquired by Karbonn Mobiles.
-In 2020 they announced Gionee Mobile as a sub-brand of Karbonn.
+In 2019, Gionee India subsidiary was acquired by promoters of Karbonn Mobiles.
+In 2020, they would announced Gionee Mobile as a sub-brand of Karbonn.
 On 1 March 2021, Karbonn launched the Gionee Max Pro in India.
 The phone features a 6,000 mAh battery, a 6.52-inch display, 3 GB of RAM paired with 32 GB inbuilt storage and can be expanded via microSD card.